-- Steven using his shield to block the beam from Peridot's spaceship.
+- Steven affirming his position as a Crystal Gem and protecting the others from the beam from Peridot's spaceship.
 Mind you, that same ship proved invulnerable to the most powerful weapons the Crystal Gems had.

-- Garnet spontaneously bursts into song right before fighting Jasper.
-And then proceeding to beat her while reaffirming her own existence as a fusion.
+- Garnet spontaneously bursting into song right before fighting Jasper.
+And then proceeds to beat her while reaffirming her own existence as a Fusion.